dfltbox/autolock-with-face-detection/README.md

 ## Contributing

 Feel free to contribute!
-This was a mess I created in 2 hours so there's probably gonna be bugs so if you find any or just want to add a feature, open a PR!
+This was a mess I created in 2 hours so there's probably gonna be bugs, so if you find any or just want to add a feature, open a PR!

+Feel free to add new features too, just open an issue first!

 ## License
 MIT, feel free to do whatever with it